 2. VA Loans

 The VA finance product is a very good no down payment home loan option in the Trump era.
 This VA home loan is a 100% financing loan that is available to people who are in the US military or are retired veterans.
 Their surviving spouses also are usually eligible.
+Military borrowers love that the first time home buyer down-payment is still $0.

 The VA mortgage is a very flexible home loan, and there is no maximum debt to income requirement as with other loans.
 There also is no mortgage insurance on this loan as with FHA financing.